Beech 65 Queen Air

 Key Features for GA Buyers

-• Cabin Class Utility: One of the most affordable ways to get a true cabin-class aircraft with a center aisle, airstair door, and separate cockpit/cabin areas.
+• Cabin Class Utility.
+One of the most affordable ways to get a true cabin-class aircraft with a centre aisle, airstair door, and separate cockpit/cabin areas.

-• Heritage: Sharing components with the Twin Bonanza and later King Airs means that while specialized, the airframe is robust and well-understood by Beechcraft mechanics.
+• Heritage.
+Sharing components with the Twin Bonanza and later King Airs means that while specialised, the airframe is robust and well-understood by Beechcraft mechanics.

 Trade-offs

-• Geared & Supercharged Engines: The Lycoming IGSO-480 engines require specialized pilot technique (gentle throttle movements) and are expensive to overhaul.
+• Geared & Supercharged Engines.
+The Lycoming IGSO-480 engines require specialised pilot technique (gentle throttle movements) and are expensive to overhaul.
 Geared engines are known for high maintenance costs if not operated strictly by the book.

 Technical Specifications